cerb/cerb.github.io/download.md

 ---
 layout: page
-title: "Cerb License"
+title: "Download Cerb"
+permalink: /download/
+redirect_from:
-permalink: /pricing/license/
+  - /pricing/license/
 jumbotron:
-  title: Standalone Cerb Licenses
+  title: Download Cerb
   tagline: Deploy Cerb on your own hardware
 ---

-A __standalone Cerb license__ runs on your own hardware.
+A standalone __Cerb license__ runs on your own hardware.
 The software requires a web server with PHP 5.5+ and MySQL 5.6+.
 You are responsible for installation, upgrades, backups, monitoring, tuning, scaling, security, troubleshooting, etc.

 * Community licenses permit you to use Cerb with some limitations **at no cost** and **without a time limit**.
 For a small team, this may be all that is ever needed.
 For larger teams, this provides a risk-free evaluation to determine if Cerb is a good fit.